-28. Acknowledges the presence of nearly 6,000 operating associations and non-governmental organizations, with some of them continuing to engage in regular reports and perspectives critical of the Government, notes the interactions and consultations between the Government of Cambodia and civil society organizations held multiple times, and strongly urges the Government to engage with civil society in a constructive manner, and to further take into account the interests and concerns of all stakeholders in enacting and/or implementing various laws and measures that may affect the activities of civil society, in particular, by reviewing the Law on Associations and Non-Governmental Organizations, in order to further nurture a vibrant civil society, and to protect and ensure freedom of speech, association and peaceful assembly in accordance with the Constitution and the International Covenant on Civil and Political Rights;
+28. Acknowledges the large presence of nearly 6,000 operating associations and non-governmental organizations, with some of them continuing to engage in regular reports and perspectives critical of the Government, notes the interactions and consultations between the Government of Cambodia and civil society organizations held multiple times, and strongly encourages the Government to continue to engage with civil society in a constructive manner, and to further take into account the interests and concerns of all stakeholders in enacting and/or implementing various laws and measures that may affect the activities of civil society, in particular, by reviewing the Law on Associations and Non-Governmental Organizations, in order to further nurture a vibrant civil society, and to protect and ensure freedom of expression, association and peaceful assembly in accordance with the Constitution and the International Covenant on Civil and Political Rights;

-29. Notes with appreciation the commitment and progress made by the Government of Cambodia in response to the COVID-19 pandemic, particularly its decisions to grant humanitarian consent to an international cruise ship to dock, humanitarian medical aid to a number of countries in the region, cash transfers to poor and vulnerable households, and the national vaccination scheme, while urging the Government to pay attention to political and civic space in implementing those measures;
+29. Notes with appreciation the commitment and progress made by the Government of Cambodia in response to the COVID-19 pandemic, particularly its decisions to grant humanitarian consent to an international cruise ship to dock, humanitarian medical aid to a number of countries in the region, cash transfers to poor and vulnerable households, and the free national vaccination scheme, including for foreign residents while requesting the Government to pay attention to political and civic space in implementing those measures;

 30. Notes the effort made by the Government of Cambodia with regard to relations with civil society, such as the instruction issued on 31 October 2018 by the Ministry of the Interior to subnational authorities, which reiterates that non-governmental organizations have complete freedom to conduct their activities in accordance with Cambodian law and the holding of a biannual dialogue between the Government and civil society organizations, as well as the instruction of 27 November 2018 abolishing the three-day prior notification requirement, and calls upon the Government to remind the local authorities to properly implement the said instructions and to make continuous efforts to contribute to the improvement of relations with civil society, including at the subnational level;

-31. Invites the Secretary-General, agencies of the United Nations system present in Cambodia and the international community, including civil society, to continue to work with the Government of Cambodia in strengthening democracy and ensuring the protection and promotion of the human rights of all people in Cambodia, including by providing assistance in the fields of:
+31. Invites the Secretary-General, agencies of the United Nations system present in Cambodia and the international community, including civil society, to continue to work with and to support efforts of the Government of Cambodia in strengthening democracy and ensuring the protection and promotion of the human rights of all people in Cambodia including in response to the Government of Cambodia’s request for technical assistance and capacity building in the fields of:

 (a) Drafting laws and assisting the establishment of an independent national human rights institution;